 This has taken hacking to a new level since most web sites collect some customer data with a ‘contact us’ form or a ‘sign up for our newsletter’ form.
 All that form data is stored in the same database that holds your website pages and posts.
 Although not as good as financial data it’s still worth a lot to hackers, especially ones that share data and can cross reference it with other breached information.

-If I get hacked, It’s no big deal I’m not liable for damages, right?
+Myth: If I get hacked, It’s no big deal I’m not liable for damages